minerupset/minerupset.github.io/code-library/docs/index.md

 - StackOverflow, despite its many flaws and fiefdoms, remains a great place to learn why the f\*\*k something isn't working the way you'd expect.
 Learning to search for the right question is important, but rarely do I find nothing on the topic.
 - YouTube, and specifically Mosh Hamedani, have been very helpful to me.
 Mosh makes great videos that go through a good balance of theory with the actual practical application of the next steps, and it's hard to not be impressed with his enthusiasm for the material.
 - Documentation and GitHub issue reports are truly invaluable.
-They can often be intimidating at first, because it's experienced people talking about complicated things, and it's hard to follow.
-However, if you take your time, search for things you don't learn, and keep notes to refer back to, you begin to absorb so much more from the docs.
+They can be intimidating at first, because it's often experienced people talking about complicated things, and it's hard to follow.
+However, if you take your time, search for things you don't yet know, and keep notes to refer back to, you begin to absorb so much more from the docs.

 _Note, I received no compensation for these acknowledgements.
 I always struggled in finding the best resources, and knowledge is best when shared_
 <br>